vicious-widgets/vicious/README.md

   - http://git.sysphere.org/vicious/about/

-Vicious widget types are a framework for creating your own awesome widgets.
-Vicious contains modules that gather data about your system, and a few helper functions that make it easier to register timers, suspend widgets and so on.
+Vicious widget types are a framework for creating your own widgets.
+Vicious contains modules that gather data about your system, and a few "awesome" helper functions that make it easier to register timers, suspend widgets and so on.

 For now Vicious doesn't depend on any third party Lua libraries, to make it easier to install and use.
 That means some system utilities